 What's It Worth?
 1970 Pontiac GTO Judge Ram Air III.
-Johnny D and The Boys Created The GTO, &quo
+Johnny D The GTO and a Legend

 In the early 1960's if you wanted to do Burnouts or Drag Race you visited the local Chevy Dealer and plunked down a few paychecks to buy the 'Plastic Fantastic" Corvette or if you wanted to be Odd maybe a Turbo Corvair.

 Sure maybe you could visit the local Mopar Man and get a 300 Series with a Hemi V8 but those were fast, expensive and blubbery.

 Even the Blue Oval people offered some Hot Engine's in the Falcon but that was just an Econo Car with a tepid 260 V8 and even the Mustang wouldn't be a heavy hitter till 1965.

 By the early 1960's despite GM's internal ban on racing Pontiac's Chief Engineer John DeLorean and his band of Maverick Auto Engineers wanted to go fast.
 Johnny D also understood that Pontiac's core group of customers were under 30 year olds who were into performance.

 Using the new for 1963 Tempest they shoehorned the tried and true 389 V8 under it's bonnet.
 At the time GM had a ban on any midsize vehicle limiting engine size to 330 cibic inches.

 Since the GTO was an option package for the Pontiac Tempest and not standard equipment, it could be considered to fall into a loophole in the policy.
 Pontiac general manager Elliot "Pete" Estes approved the new model, although sales manager Frank Bridge, who did not believe it would find a market, insisted on limiting initial production to 5,000 cars.
 Demand would quickly out do supply.